Autumnnus/spring-boot-starter-template/README.md

 ## 🧪 Testing

 - Unit/integration tests should be executed via `./mvnw test`.
-- The `test` profile spins up with an in-memory H2 database and a deterministic JWT secret.
+- The `test` profile spins up with an in-memory H2 database.

 > **Note:** The Maven wrapper downloads Maven on first run.
 Ensure outbound network access is available or install Maven
 > locally if the wrapper cannot fetch the distribution.